Wednesday, November 11, 2020

 Wednesday, May 6, 2020

-Adapting in Trying TImes
+Adapting in Trying Times

 This is my paternal great - grandfather and great - grandmother.
 Their names are Benjamin Butler Wallace and Rosa Olive Owen.
 They met and married in 1916.
 They had seven children, six boys and one girl.
 They had a family farm, and a daily milk route.
 They did not have much by worldly standards as they raised their kids.
 Despite not having much, Benjamin always thought with his heart and made sure to do everything in his power to make sure that his children were given everything they needed and that his wife was treated like a queen.
 These two individuals showed their children that with hard work, love and faith you can not only survive, but you can be the difference in other people’s lives.